-The Model 20 was the company's only known 0-size movement, measuring just a little over an inch in diameter.
-It was a bold move for Seth Thomas, with the popularity of wristwatches on the rise but peaking well after WWI.
-They first arrived in the 1908 catalog, offered in three jewel choices in only a stem-set hunting configuration as an uncased movement or as a wristwatch with a factory-supplied leather strap.
+The Model 20 was the firm's only known 0-size movement, measuring just a little over an inch in diameter.
+It was a bold move for the factory, with the popularity of wristwatches slowly on the rise but peaking well after World War I. They first arrived in the 1908 catalog, offered in three jewel choices in a stem-set hunting configuration as an uncased movement or as a wristwatch with a factory-supplied leather strap.

 There were only three known grades; all nickel-plated and hunting but with different jewel counts.